 It was quite a surprise when I came out to my first song, “Deuce.”
 I was full of energy and I was raring to go.
 At the end of the third song, “Ladies Room,” I was most happy that I had my water bottle, with a hefty splash of grape flavored 5 Hour Energy, because I knew that my energy levels were already declining.
 Even though the face-paint job looked good, my lipstick application, that I did myself, did not turn out as planned, and every time I took a sip of water, more of the lipstick got stuck in the bottle’s drinking hole.
 After a while I began to taste grape with lipstick.
 Not a good combination.

 I must say that Mike Weaver stole the show.
 Where I performed a KISS tribute show, where not many people know the words to the songs, Mike chose soft rock numbers and had the entire audience singing along.
 Even our friend Julie, who knew the hand signals to “YMCA,” came up front and helped the crowd follow along with the song.
 My friend Smith told me at the time that Mike was having the time of his life and he was so happy that I included him in the show.
 I think I will be turning the entertainment over to Mike the next time around while I do the half-time show.
 Folks, I’m gettin’ to old for this kind of thing.

 Well, there is today’s blog entry.
 After Rebecca and I are done, I will relax the rest of the day.
 This morning I was up in arms thinking I had a dentist’s cleaning appointment this afternoon, where I would have been horribly uncomfortable in their chair, but I found out that appointment is not until next Thursday.
 Yay!
 Around 1:00pm will begin R & R time.
 I might listen to the show’s playlist one last time for pleasure before erasing it from Spotify.

-Until tomorrow, have a great day, take care, and happy reading.
+Until Sunday, when I dictate a new entry, have a great couple of days, take care, and as always, happy reading.